acbishard/hello-world/README.md

 # hello-world
 Checking out what github offers
-I am a wedeveloper for MPW
+I am a web developer for MPW